 Ask for Referrals

 As mentioned, you hopefully already ask for referrals.
-If you don’t, you are missing out on an important source of networking opportunities.
+If you don’t, you and your insurance agency are missing out on an important source of networking opportunities.

 Attend Events, Meetings, and Conferences